jackmaden/philosophybreak/src/pages/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained/index.md

 In his <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/1107665736/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1107665736&linkId=60e77f9fd4ff3c655b9bed5f1eac5124">Meditations on First Philosophy</a>, the same thought is stated slightly differently, coming at the end of a glorious passage in which Descartes lays out the impossibility of doubting his own existence (or, indeed, of being deceived about it):

 >But I was persuaded that there was nothing in all the world, that there was no heaven, no earth, that there were no minds, nor any bodies: was I not then likewise persuaded that I did not exist?
-Not at all; of a surety I myself did exist merely because I thought of something.
+Not at all; of a surety I myself did exist _merely because I thought of something_.
 But there is some deceiver or other, very powerful and very cunning, who ever employs his ingenuity in deceiving me.
 Then without doubt I exist also if he deceives me, and let him deceive me as much as he will, he can never cause me to be nothing so long as I think that I am something.
 So that after having reflected well and carefully examined all things, we must come to the definite conclusion that this proposition: _I am, I exist_, is necessarily true each time that I pronounce it, or that I mentally conceive it.

 ## The importance of cogito ergo sum